pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1027-1028 New Job

+Today is the day, today I started my new job as a software developer, I will do my best to do a great job and although at the beginning it will be difficult I know I can do it, I will do it again, programming has changed my life.

 ##### Day 1026 Learning Design

 When I continue read my book about microservices, but I start learning event driven architecture in this part of the book I take a break in this part to make deep dive in this point I think that this is very important topic in programming and system design in general.

 ##### Day 1025 Good Day